gbxyz/rdnsd/README.md

 signal much more often (once every `Loop x Timeout` seconds).

 Note that `rdnsd` will not _immediately_ update the file upon receiving the `USR1` signal.
-You may need to wait for the current loop iteration to complete before the stats file is updated.
+You may need to wait up to `Loop` seconds for the current loop iteration to complete before the stats file is updated.

-# RELOADING CONFIGURATION

-`rdnsd` will reload its configuration if you send it a `SIGHUP`:

-        $ kill -HUP `cat /path/to/pid/file`

 ## STATISTICS FILE FORMAT